coastalconservation/dashboard/crisp/text/acknowledgements/TNC.md

-The Nature Conservancy scales local conservation work up to a global level to help create a future with a livable climate, healthy communities and thriving nature.
+The mission of The Nature Conservancy is to conserve the lands and waters on which all life depends.

 <br>